JanOgrodowczyk876/JanOgrodowczyk876/README.md

-- 👋 Hi, I’m @JanOgrodowczyk876
+- 👋 Hi, I’m PLDev
-- 👀 I’m interested in programing websites and apps
+- 👀 I’m interested in programing websites, Apps and IA
-- 🌱 I’m currently learning Java/CSS
+- 🌱 I’m currently learning Python IA Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...